LB°24 — Participants

 Mixed media, variable dimensions.

-Fadlabi reconfigures the wind shelters installed on Luleå’s Ice Road every winter.
-Using them as canvases, he infuses these structures with colours, patterns, and calligraphy inspired by his Sudanese roots and by how its diverse cultural practices express forms of community care, both among the living and in relation to those who have passed.
+During the winter of 2023-24, artist Fadlabi transforms Luleå’s Ice Road wind shelters.
+Using the wind shelters as canvases, he infuses these structures with colours, patterns, and calligraphy inspired by his Sudanese roots and by how its diverse cultural practices express forms of community care, both among the living and in relation to those who have passed.
+In spring, after the ice has melted, these colourful structures are repurposed and installed in the neighbourhood of Hertsön in Luleå.

 With its various ethnic groups, Sudan houses unique cultural practices related to death and mourning.
 In remembrance of the deceased, Sudanese tradition involves engaging in charitable acts believed to benefit the departed soul.
 This may include assisting the poor, providing food for those in need, or improving communal public infrastructures such as water supply systems, roads, or sun shelters.
 A common feature in these projects is the inclusion of the names of the deceased alongside inspirational quotes, serving as a lasting acknowledgment of their memory and as calligraphic ornaments.
 The Islamic belief in the continuous rewards for those who engage in charitable deeds is expressed by the concept of Sadaqah Jariyah, which carries the idea that positive impacts can extend beyond one's lifetime, benefiting future generations.